Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Baseline results

+{\textbf{Object tracking:}} We report baseline results using the SiamFC model~\cite{bertinetto2016fully} (UniTrack~\cite{wang2021different} implementation).
+SiamFC was chosen due to its high-performance on a number of single-object tracking benchmarks when running in zero-shot setting~\cite{fan2021lasot}.
+We also include a static dummy baseline that assumes all objects are static, so it just replicates throughout the video the box-to-track received as input.
+The results for the different categories of objects (involved in actions or in sounds, etc) are included in Table~\ref{tab:box-results}, aggregated based on camera motion.

+{\textbf{Point tracking:}} We report baseline results using a TAP-Net model~\cite{doersch2022tapvid} trained on Kubric~\cite{greff2022kubric} and transferred zero-shot.
+The model operates on 256x256 resolution (aspect ratio is not preserved) and consumes the whole video directly.
+We also include a static dummy baseline assuming all future points are visible and never change the location.
+Table~\ref{tab:point-results-details} shows the results.
+As expected, both moving points and points seen through a moving camera are considerably harder to track.
 Following~\cite{doersch2022tapvid}, we use three evaluation metrics.
 (1) \textit{Position Accuracy ($<\delta^x$)}: for a given threshold $\delta$, we measure the fraction of points that are within the threshold of their ground truth, for frames where points are visible.
-For all predictions, we resize them to 256x256 resolution and measure $<\delta^{x}$ across 5 thresholds: 1,2,4,8, and 16 pixels.
+For all predictions, we resize them to 256x256 resolution and measure $<\delta^{x}$ across 5 thresholds: 1, 2, 4, 8, and 16 pixels.
 (2) \textit{Occlusion Accuracy (OA)}: a simple classification accuracy for the point occlusion prediction on each frame.
 (3) \textit{Jaccard at $\delta$}: an evaluation metric considering both occlusion and position accuracy.
 It is the fraction of `true positives', i.e., points within the threshold of any visible ground truth points, divided by `true positives' plus `false positives' (points that are predicted visible, but the ground truth is either occluded or farther than the threshold) plus `false negatives' (groundtruth visible points that are predicted as occluded or the prediction is farther than the threshold).
-Our final metric \textit{Average Jaccard (AJ)} averages Jaccard across all 5 thresholds: 1,2,4,8, and 16 pixels.
+Our final metric \textit{Average Jaccard (AJ)} averages Jaccard across all 5 thresholds: 1, 2, 4, 8, and 16 pixels.